ababiltalha/ababiltalha.github.io/_pages/projects_.md

 layout: profiles
 permalink: /projects/
 title: Projects
-description: Some notable projects which I have been a part of, mostly on the CS side of things.
+description: Some notable projects which I have contributed to.
 nav: true
 nav_order: 3